gdiaz384/vEncode/README.md

 To encode all video files in a directory: vEncode * h265 "" 18 copy veryslow 12 420
 vEncode * h265 720p 18 opus veryslow 10 444

-To encode all video files in a directory: vEncode * h265 18 veryslow 10 "" yuv422p
 ```

 ```